RobertL31/fuddly/docs/source/scenario.rst

 ``Fuddly`` will automatically create a specific `Generator` that comply to what you described.

-.. note:: The ``Fuddly`` shell command ``show_dmaker_types`` displays all the data maker, `Generators` and `Disruptors`.
+.. note:: The ``Fuddly`` shell command ``show_dmaker_types`` displays all the data maker, `Generators` and `Operators`.
 The Generators which are backed by a scenario are prefixed by ``SC_``.

 A `scenario` is a state-machine.
 Its description follows an oriented graph where the nodes, called